 When should I seek help?

-- have more mucus (plegm or sputum) which is darker in colour and/or thicker and/or smells bad
+- they have more mucus which is darker in colour and/or thicker and/or smells

-If your child has the following symptoms, they are very sick and need to see a doctor urgently:
+Your child is very sick and needs to see a doctor urgently if they:

-- a high fever which doesn't go down with paracetamol
+- have a high fever which doesn't go down with paracetamol

-Dial 111 for urgent medical help if your child
+Dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help if your child: